Find Grad Schools

 35 Yearly Graduations

 The 2nd most popular school in the country for assessment majors who are seeking their doctor's degree is University of Kentucky.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-For the 2020-2021 academic year, 35 doctor's degrees were handed out to assessment majors at UK.
-Around 11% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
+During the most recent year for which we have data, 35 people received their doctor's degree in assessment from UK.
+About 63% of this group were women, and 4% were students from an underrepresented racial-ethnic group.

 11 Yearly Graduations